unique-EJ/info_toHave/README.md

-# "Picture-It / Data-Map"-Dictionary

-App, for communication, speaking & (to get, have) a map/dictionary of **your data**.
+# connections of data
+Connections of data you have/create - app (+ Picture-It-Dictionary).

+a map/dictionary ?